MelanieDickie/WolfHomeRange/README.md

 11 March, 2021

-In this repository you will find the data and scripts used for Dickie et al In Prep “Resource exploitation collapses the home range of an apex predator”.
+In this repository you will find the data and scripts used for Dickie et al.,2021.
+“Resource exploitation collapses the home range of an apex predator”.
+Ecology.

 First, we will evaluate the relationship between Δ EVI, a measure of habitat productivity, and moose density estimates in Alberta.
 This will